aws-samples/aws-serverless-workshops/DevOps/1_ServerlessApplicationModel/README.md

    This will spawn a local API Gateway to test HTTP request/response functionality.
 Features hot-reloading to allow you to quickly develop, and iterate over your functions.  **`sam`** will automatically find any functions within your SAM template that have `Api` event sources defined, and mount them at the defined HTTP paths.

-   If this is your first time running SAM Local, there will be a delay as the Docker images are downloaded.
+   If this is your first time running SAM CLI, there will be a delay as the Docker images are downloaded.
 Once successful, you should see output similar to the screenshot below:

    ![start-api output](images/start-api-output.png)